LuisFalva/ophelia/README.md

 only showing top 5 rows
 ```

-### Want to contribute? 🤔
+## 🤔 Contributing to Ophelian On Mars

-Bring it on!
-If you have an idea or want to ask anything, or there is a bug you want fixed, you may open an [issue ticket](https://github.com/LuisFalva/ophilea/issues).
-You will find the guidelines to make an issue request there.
-Also, you can get a glimpse of [Open Source Contribution Guide best practices here](https://opensource.guide/).
+We welcome contributions from everyone!
+If you have an idea, a question, or if you've found a bug that needs fixing, please open an [issue ticket](https://github.com/LuisFalva/ophelian/issues).

-Cheers 🍻!
+You can find guidelines for submitting an issue request in our repository.
+Additionally, you can refer to the [Open Source Contribution Guide best practices](https://opensource.guide/) to get started.

-### Support or Contact 📠
+## 📠 Support or Contact

-Having trouble with Ophilea?
+Having trouble with Ophelian?
 Yo can DM me at [falvaluis@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=CllgCJZZQVJHBJKmdjtXgzlrRcRktFLwFQsvWKqcTRtvQTVcHvgTNSxVzjZqjvDFhZlVJlPKqtg) and I’ll help you sort it out.

-### License 📃
+## 📃 License

 Released under the Apache License, version 2.0.